ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 Learn how to:

-1. Configure the Lightning Trainer so that it runs distributed with Ray and on the correct CPU, GPU or other accelerators device.
+1. Configure the Lightning Trainer so that it runs distributed with Ray and on the correct CPU, GPU or other accelerators devices.
 2. Configure :ref:`training function <train-overview-training-function>` to report metrics and save checkpoints.
-3. Configure :ref:`scaling <train-overview-scaling-config>` and CPU, GPU or other accelerators resource requirements for a training job.
+3. Configure :ref:`scaling <train-overview-scaling-config>` and CPU, GPU or :ref:`other accelerators <Using GPUs or other accelerators>` resource requirements for a training job.
 4. Launch a distributed training job with a :class:`~ray.train.torch.TorchTrainer`.

 Quickstart